Asthma and Homeopathy

 Worse with sudden changes in temperature.
 Better for lying on the

-This patient has both forms of asthma:
+This person has both forms of asthma:

 wet acute infections with greenish discharges and also allergic